-How to Use the Never Type Like a Pro in TypeScript
+Mastering the Never Type in TypeScript

 TypeScript, as a superset of JavaScript, enhances the development experience by adding static types.
 Among its powerful features is the never